navasmontilla/site/teching/fluidos.md

 ## Fluid mechanics

-The course is taught in spanish.
+The course is taught in spanish, for the degree of Electronics Engineering (University of Zaragoza).
 The syllabus is presented below:

 - Tema 1: Fluidos y fluir
 - Tema 2: [Ecuaciones fundamentales](https://github.com/navasmontilla/site/blob/master/teching/2.Ecuaciones%20fundamentales.pdf)